b3z/b3z.github.io/_posts/2022-02-24-Procrastination.md

 I started using a [pomodoro timer](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 Work was then divided into 25 min slices with a 5 min break in between.
-All for slices I took a break of 15 min.
+Every fourtht slice I took a break of 15 min.

 This worked out very well.
-I used those time slots way more efficient than I did before.
+I used my time slots way more efficient than I did before.

 ### 2. Make spending time satisfying.